Trump's envoy proposes replacing Iran with Italy in the 2026 World Cup, and FIFA responds

 The response from FIFA and the rejection in Italy

 The institutional reaction was swift.
-Although FIFA refrained from directly commenting on Zampolli's suggestion, sources from the organization have made it clear that the proposed scenario is unfeasible.
+Although FIFA avoided directly commenting on Zampolli's suggestion, sources from the organization have made it clear that the proposed scenario is unfeasible.

-The regulations stipulate that in the event of withdrawal or exclusion of a team, the replacement should come from the same confederation.
+The regulation states that, in the event of withdrawal or exclusion of a team, the replacement should come from the same confederation.

-Moreover, Infantino himself reiterated recently that Iran's participation is still confirmed: "The Iranian team will come, for sure."
+Moreover, Infantino himself reiterated recently that Iran's participation is still confirmed: “The Iranian team will definitely come.”

-In Italy, the proposal was not well received either.
-Rather than being celebrated as a potential "second chance," it was seen as an inappropriate initiative.
+In Italy, the proposal was also poorly received.
+Instead of being celebrated as a possible "second chance," it was viewed as an inappropriate initiative.

-“I read that Trump's envoy wants to readmit Italy to the World Cup: I find it shameful.
-I would be embarrassed,” stated the Minister of Economy, Giancarlo Giorgetti.
+“I read that Trump’s envoy wants to readmit Italy into the World Cup: I find it disgraceful.
+I would be embarrassed”, stated the Minister of Economy, Giancarlo Giorgetti.

 In the same vein, the Minister of Sports, Andrea Abodi, emphasized: “First, it is not possible, and second, it is not appropriate.
-Qualification is earned on the field.”
+Qualification is achieved on the playing field.”

 The Iranian national team secured its qualification for the 2026 World Cup after a strong performance in the Asian Confederation.

-The official calendar indicates that it will play its Group G matches in the United States, with games scheduled in Los Angeles and Seattle against opponents such as Belgium, Egypt, and New Zealand.
+The official calendar stipulates that it will play its Group G matches in the United States, with games scheduled in Los Angeles and Seattle against opponents such as Belgium, Egypt, and New Zealand.

-However, the armed conflict with the United States and Israel has complicated the situation.
+However, the military conflict with the United States and Israel has complicated the situation.

-From Tehran, it has been indicated that they do not consider it viable to play on U.S. territory under the current conditions, and even requested FIFA to move their matches to Mexico, a request that was denied.
+From Tehran, it has been stated that they do not consider it feasible to play on U.S. territory under the current conditions, and they even requested FIFA to move their matches to Mexico, a request that was denied.

-Despite this, the FIFA president, Gianni Infantino, has been clear about the organization's stance: “They have to be there.
+Despite this, FIFA President Gianni Infantino has been clear about the organization's stance: "They have to be there.
 Of course, they represent their people.
 They have qualified.
-The players want to play.”
+The players want to play."

 Italy, out for the third consecutive time

-This marks the third consecutive absence of the Azzurra in a World Cup, a historic event that has triggered a deep sports crisis in the country.
+This marks the third consecutive absence of the Azzurra in a World Cup, a historic event that has generated a profound sports crisis in the country.

 Despite its historical weight, FIFA's regulations do not include direct invitations based on past achievements, which further undermines the feasibility of the proposal put forth by Zampolli.